End-to-end process

 Making data easy to understand, fast.

-Reality checking design with data
+Reality checking design with actual data

 Giving context to combined data categories